 Let’s say one of your friends posted a photograph on Facebook.
 Now you go and like the image and then you started checking out the comments too.
 Now while you are browsing over comments you see that the likes count has increased by 100, since you liked the picture, even without reloading the page.
 This magical count change is because of Reactjs.

 React uses a declarative paradigm that makes it easier to reason about your application and aims to be both efficient and flexible.
-It design simple views for each state in your application, and React will efficiently update and render just the right component when your data changes.Declarative view make your code more predictable and easier to debug.
+It designs simple views for each state in your application, and React will efficiently update and render just the right component when your data changes.
+The declarative view makes your code more predictable and easier to debug.

 Although React was conceived to be used in the browser, because of its design it can also be used in the server with Node.js.

 This article is contributed by Amit Khandelwal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
-See your article appearing on the GeeksforGeeks main page and help other Geeks.